kndwin/gg-at-sjp/posts/week2.md

 ---
-title: 📖 Sharing your testimony (week 2)
+title: 📖 Sharing your testimony - Your story (week 2)
 date: "2020-10-20"
 ---
 ## ❔ Opening (15 mins)